Bob Merrill

-Life and career

-Merrill played an important role in American popular music; though not able to play a musical instrument, he tapped out many of the hit parade songs of the 1950s on a toy xylophone, including "(How Much Is) That Doggie in the Window?", "Mambo Italiano" and "If I Knew You Were Comin' I'd've Baked a Cake" as well as writing music and lyrics for several Broadway shows including Funny Girl.
+Merrill played an important role in American popular music, tapping out many of the hit parade songs of the 1950s on a toy xylophone, including "(How Much Is) That Doggie in the Window?", "Mambo Italiano", and "If I Knew You Were Comin' I'd've Baked a Cake".

+Merrill was inducted to the Songwriters Hall of Fame in 1987.
+Other career accolades include five Tony Award nominations, as well as the New York Drama Critics' Circle Award for his work on Carnival! in 1961.

+Early life

-Merrill was born in Atlantic City, New Jersey and raised in Philadelphia over his family's candy factory and soda fountain.
-As a teenager, he wanted to be a singer and performed in all local talent contests, and even worked as an impressionist-emcee at a local burlesque house.
-His plans for a career in show business were cut short by the advent of World War II when he was drafted into the Horse Cavalry Division of the Army.
-After the war, Merrill moved to Hollywood, where he worked as a dialogue director for Columbia Pictures and while on location for a film, he was asked to write some songs for the actress in the film, Dorothy Shay, who was recording an album at the time.
-Shay's album Park Avenue Hillbilly became a hit which launched his career.
+Merrill was born in Atlantic City, New Jersey, and raised in Philadelphia over his family's candy factory and soda fountain.
+As a teenager, he wanted to be a singer and performed in all local talent contests and even worked as an impressionist-emcee at a local burlesque house.
+His plans for a career in show business were cut short by the advent of World War II, when he was drafted into the Horse Cavalry Division of the Army.

+Career

+After the war, Merrill moved to Hollywood, where he worked as a dialogue director for Columbia Pictures, and while on location for a film, he was asked to write some songs for the film actress Dorothy Shay, who was recording an album at the time.
+Shay's album Park Avenue Hillbilly became a hit, which launched Merrill's career.
 Soon he was invited to collaborate with Al Hoffman and Clem Watts to write some songs.
 They came up with a novelty song "If I Knew You Were Comin' I'd've Baked a Cake", recorded in 1948 by Eileen Barton.
 He also co-wrote the Moon Mullican song "You Don't Have to Be a Baby to Cry".